CS2103AUG2016-T13-C3/addressbook-level4/docs/UserGuide.md

 Format: `delete INDEX`

 > Deletes the task at the specified `INDEX`.
-  The index **must have either 'f','d' or 'e' as a prefix and also a positive integer** f1, e2, d3, ...<br>
+  The index **must have either 'f','d' or 'e' as a prefix and also a positive integer** eg. f1, e2, d3, ...<br>

 Examples:
 * `delete e2`<br>